Wildlander-mod/Support/Docs/FAQ.md

 Eorland Graymane is the best smith in the game, and as such reserves his services for members of the Circle for the companions.

 Note: you must be at least at the stage of "Kill the werewolf hunters" for the Quest "The silver hand"

 ---

+## How Do I Enable Permadeath
+In short - You cant.
+Permadeath mod Ashes was removed from the build of ultimate skyrim back in september when 4.0.7 was released.

+Instead of a 'permadeath mod' the player, upon dying is presented with the Requiem death dialog telling you to load a save.
+If you wish to be permadeath, simply load your template save at this point and start a new character (manually deleting all of the saves for your dead character)

+---